z0mb13w4r/code-samples/README.md

 ### License ###

-objtools-ng is published under the MIT license.
+code-samples is published under the MIT license.